-The Compensation Committee meets periodically to review executive and employee compensation and benefits (including stock-based compensation awards under the Company's equity incentive plans), supervises benefit plans and makes recommendations regarding compensation, benefits and benefit plans to the Board of Directors.
-The Compensation Committee met six times during fiscal 2005.
+The primary purpose of the Compensation Committee is to discharge the Board's responsibilities relating to executive compensation.
+The Compensation Committee also reviews and makes recommendations to the full Board, or independently approves, all stock-based compensation awards to our executive officers under our equity incentive plans.
+The Compensation Committee met twelve times during fiscal 2007.
 The present members of the Compensation Committee are Messrs.
-Choper and Porter, each of whom is "independent" under the rules of Nasdaq.
+Choper, Mooney and Porter, each of whom is "independent" under the rules of Nasdaq.